jay-parkin/API-Webserver/README.md

 2. <b>Tracking Progress</b>

    - <b>Backlog:</b> This list contains all tasks that need to be done eventually but are not yet prioritised.
 It's future tasks that I can move to "To Do" when ready to start working on them.

+   - <b>README.md:</b> This will list all of the updates/changes I need to make to the readme.md file of this project.
+Card from here will be moved into 'Doing' once started.

+   - <b>API Routes/Endpoints:</b> Basing this list off work that needs to be done in Insomnia.

    - <b>To Do:</b> This list includes all tasks that need starting.
 New tasks are added here, giving a clear view of what's next.